StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-07-26-taskrun-vs-backgroundworker-round-2.md

 ---
 layout: post
 title: "Task.Run vs BackgroundWorker, Round 2: Error Handling"
-tags: ["async", ".NET", "Task.Run vs BackgroundWorker"]
+series: "Task.Run vs. BackgroundWorker"
+seriesTitle: "Task.Run vs BackgroundWorker, Round 2: Error Handling"
 ---
 ## ~ Ready? ~

 Proper error handling is necessary for any application.
 When you consider various solutions for a problem, don't forget to consider error handling as well!
 All too often I have seen developers use an inappropriate solution because it was easier in the "success" case.
 Just as one example: the last few years I've seen many developers use `ThreadPool.QueueUserWorkItem` for background operations; after all, (they think), it's really simple - I can just toss a delegate onto the thread pool!
 It is true that for the "success" case it's easier to use `ThreadPool.QueueUserWorkItem` than `BackgroundWorker`, but what about for the "failure" case?
 What happens when the delegate throws an exception?
 Hint: it's not pretty, and the code they have to write to catch the exception and marshal it to another thread is way more complex than the same code using `BackgroundWorker`.